Robust Change Detection for Large-Scale Data Streams: Breakdown point analysis

 \section{Breakdown point analysis}

+In this section, we will investigate the robustness properties of our proposed schemes, $N^{(soft)}_{\alpha}(b,d)$ in (\ref{soft}) and $N^{(r)}_{\alpha}(b)$ in (\ref{rankCUSUM}), through the false alarm breakdown point analysis.
+This will provide the guideline on how to choose the tuning parameter $\alpha,$ which controls the robustness of our proposed schemes.

 In the classical offline robust statistics, the breakdown point is one of the most popular measures of robustness of statistical procedures.
 At a high-level, in the context of finite samples, the breakdown point is the smallest percentage of contaminations that may cause an estimator or statistical test to be really poor.
-For instance, when estimating parameters of a distribution, the breakdown point of the sample mean is $0$ since a single outlier can completely change the value of the sample mean, whereas the breakdown point of the sample median is $1/2$.
-This suggests that the sample median is more robust than the sample mean.

 Since the pioneering work of \cite{hampel:1968} for the asymptotic definition of breakdown point, much research has been done to investigate the breakdown point for different robust estimators or hypothesis testings in the offline statistics, see \cite{krasker:1982}, \cite{Rousseeuw:1984}.
 To the best of our knowledge, no research has been done on the breakdown point analysis under the online monitoring or change-point context.